eivanliongson/account-vault/README.md

-# Simplified Version Update
-updated this to a much more simpler version. i overcomplicated things too much before this soooo, i did this.

 # Account Vault
 a program that stores account information to a database stored locally in your computer. note that there are no hashing used in this program. but it does its job and it is locally stored so technically you are the only one who can access it.

-# Python Program